TinySpins/Contour42/README.md

 Any produced .mat files containing cvi42 contours will be saved in an automatically created 'contours' directory in the main working directory.

 #### Only Python component (.xml parser)
-If needed, the Python component can be run as a standalone script to extract contours from one Circle cvi42 workspace.
+If needed, the Python component can be run as a standalone script to extract contours from one Circle cvi42 XML workspace.
 This will produce a .mat file for each slice in the workspace with a contour, in the designated output folder.
 The naming convention for these files are the Dicom UID of the respective slices/images, which can be found in the Dicom headers of the corresponding images/slices.

 Open a new terminal and navigate to the 'parse_cvi_xml' subdirectory in the main 'Contour42' project directory using `cd path/to/dir`.
 This folder contains the standalone Python component of the tool: `parse_cvi42_xml.py`.